Movement for Democratic Change – Tsvangirai

 The Movement for Democratic Change – Tsvangirai (MDC–T) is a centre-left political party and was the main opposition party in the House of Assembly of Zimbabwe ahead of the 2018 elections.
 After the split of the original Movement for Democratic Change in 2005, the MDC–T remained the major opposition faction, while a smaller faction, the Movement for Democratic Change – Ncube, or MDC–N, was led by Welshman Ncube.

 History

 Foundation

 The Movement for Democratic Change was founded in 1999 as an opposition party to the Zimbabwe African National Union – Patriotic Front (ZANU-PF) party led by President Robert Mugabe.
 The MDC was formed from members of the broad coalition of civic society groups and individuals that campaigned for a "No" vote in the 2000 constitutional referendum, in particular the Zimbabwe Congress of Trade Unions.
 The party split following the 2005 Senate election, with the main faction headed by the founder leader Morgan Tsvangirai and the other formation headed by Arthur Mutambara.
-At the Morgan Tsvangirai-led 2006 Congress, Thokozani Khuphe was elected for vice-president replacing Gibson Sibanda who was now part of MDC-M.
+At the Morgan Tsvangirai-led 2006 Congress, Thokozani Khuphe was elected as vice-president, replacing Gibson Sibanda who was now part of MDC-M.

 The two factions subsequently won a combined majority in the March 2008 parliamentary election.